This page includes policy information for schools.

 Parent Clubs may wish to use the Department's Office bearer nomination form (docx - 47.4kb) nomination form for the election of office bearers.

 The draft Constitution should be sent for review and Ministerial approval to

 Or by mail to:

 Manager, School Operations and Governance Unit

 GPO Box 4367, MELBOURNE 3001

-The operational requirements of the parents’ club are detailed in the Model Constitution.
-Parents’ clubs are required to adopt the Model Constitution as published by the Secretary of the Department and are encouraged to review annually, and where required update, their Constitution to ensure consistency with the current Department Model.
+The operational requirements of the parent club are detailed in the Model Constitution.
+Parent clubs are required to adopt the Model Constitution as published by the Secretary of the Department and are encouraged to annually review and, where required, update their Constitution to ensure consistency with the current Department Model.

 The club’s finances will be audited along with those of the school.

 Parent clubs are no longer authorised to operate an Option B bank account.
 The Education and Training Reform Regulations 2017 have mandated the use of Option A bank accounts for all parent clubs.
 Parents’ clubs which previously chose to operate under Option B (with funds held externally to the school council’s official account) are being supported by the Department in moving these funds to a subprogram within the school’s official account.